visit-dav/visit/src/doc/gui_manual/Quantitative/LineSampler.rst

    Note currently the wall file format is specific to D3D fusion files.
 The coordinates are displayed in the text box.

-4. When using the LineSampler operator, one will need to check the "Apply operators to all plots" option.
-So that all of the parameters are propagated to all of the windows.
+4. When using the LineSampler operator, in main plot window one will need to set the "Apply to" to "all windows" and check "Apply operators to all plots" so that all of the parameters are propagated to all of the windows.
 However, the user may want to have a different "Instance" of the operator in order to compare different sampling configurations.
 By setting the "Instance" to 'A' for the first, and 'B' for the second the attributes will be propagated appropriately to the plots in other windows when using the "Apply to all windows" option.

 .. _LineSampler_MainTab: